 Da Nang City Center Square is a proposed public plaza by the Han River in downtown Danang.
-The space would encompass Bach Dang along the river, Nguyen Thai Hoc, Phan Chau Trinh, and Hung Vuong streets.
-The space would include landscaped gardens and water features, with a canopy inspired by a lotus.
+The square would encompass Bach Dang along the river, Nguyen Thai Hoc, Phan Chau Trinh, and Hung Vuong streets.
+The area would include landscaped gardens and water features, with a canopy inspired by a lotus.

 One report says it will include a rebuilt Han Market, so it seems that the current market building would be demolished.

 Address: Lot No. A2 Commercial High-rise Commercial Complex, Da Nang.